cabforum/servercert/docs/BR.md

 \*\* A Root CA Certificate issued prior to 31 Dec.
 2010 with an RSA key size less than 2048 bits MAY still serve as a trust anchor for Subscriber Certificates issued in accordance with these Requirements.

-For DSA keys, L and N (the bit lengths of modulus p and divisor q, respectively) are described in the Digital Signature Standard, FIPS 186-3 (<http://csrc.nist.gov/publications/fips/fips186-3/fips_186-3.pdf>).
+\*\*\* L and N (the bit lengths of modulus p and divisor q, respectively) are described in the Digital Signature Standard, FIPS 186-4 (http://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.186-4.pdf).

 ### 6.1.6 Public key parameters generation and quality checking
 RSA: The CA SHALL confirm that the value of the public exponent is an odd number equal to 3 or more.
 Additionally, the public exponent SHOULD be in the range between 2<sup>16</sup>+1 and 2<sup>256</sup>-1.
 The modulus SHOULD also have the following characteristics: an odd number, not the power of a prime, and have no factors smaller than 752.
 [Source: Section 5.3.3, NIST SP 800-89]